 Accounts Payable Process

-The aim of the accounts payable process is to ensure that only approved supplier or vendor invoices are entered into the accounts payable system, and that payments to suppliers are made at the appropriate time.
+The aim of the payables process is to ensure that only approved supplier or vendor invoices are entered into the accounts payable system, and that payments to suppliers are made at the appropriate time.

 The accounts payable process starts with a purchase order from the business to the supplier.
-The supplier then sends the goods with a delivery note together with an accounts payable invoice.
+The supplier then sends the goods with a delivery note together with an invoice.
 On receipt, the goods are checked against the purchase order which is then matched to the invoice.
-In this way only invoices which have been properly approved are entered into the accounts payable system.
+In this way only invoices which have been properly approved are entered into the payables system.

 Accounts Payable Invoice Processing

-Once approved the accounts payable invoice can be entered into the purchase day book or purchase journal.
+Once approved the invoice can be entered into the purchase day book or purchase journal.

 If for example, purchases are made on credit from Supplier A for 500 and Supplier B for 800 the first entry would be to the purchases day book to record the purchases.